csuermann/node-red-contrib-virtual-smart-home/readme.md

 1. Q:  Can I run my own backend?

     A:  Yes!
 Check out the [backend repository](https://github.com/csuermann/virtual-smart-home/) and follow the instructions precisely.
-Keep in mind that it might be cheaper to keep using the official backend and donate some money so that I can keep the system up for you.
+Keep in mind that it might be cheaper and much easier to keep using the official backend.

 1. Q:  Is there a way to persist the state of devices across restarts of Node-RED?